-Join our social media groups to connect and share with other family members who have a recruit graduating with your recruit.
-Share the highs and lows of having a recruit in boot camp with other folks that really do understand what you're going through.
+Join our social media groups with other families who have a recruit graduating with your recruit.
+Share the emotions with other folks that really do understand what you're feeling

 - Graduation Gifts and T-shirts

-MarineParents.com, Inc. was founded in January, 2003 in response to the desire of the parents of recruits and Marines to find information and "a place to Connect & Share"™ with one another during deployments.
-Our free services and outreach programs support Marines and their family members and provide information to educate Marine moms, dads, spouses, family members, and friends.
-In more than 12 years of service, we've helped over 130,000 Marines, recruits, and family members during boot camp, training, active duty, deployments, returning from deployments, and during the transition out of the Corps.
-You've found "a Place to Connect & Share"™.
+MarineParents.com, Inc. was founded in January, 2003 in response to parents' needs to find information and to Connect & Share™ with one another during deployments.
+Our free services, connections and outreach projects have expanded to support Marines, and to support and educate Marine moms, dads, spouses, families and friends.
+We've helped over 130,000 Marines, recruits and family members during boot camp, training, active duty and deployments.
+You've found a Place to Connect & Share™.